 You’ll find this functionality under the ‘Info’ tab for each of your locations that is eligible to use this feature.
 As one early user noted, it doesn’t seem to be available to supermarkets and bakeries, although it could be useful for those who offer catering.
 This is an upgrade we’d love to see in future.

-Learn more about enterprise solutions for local restaurant marketing.
+Learn more about enterprise local solutions for restaurant marketing.

 2. You Can Engage Searchers with Videos on Your Local Listing